Overcoming Labelled Data Scarcity for Defect Classification in Scanning Tunneling Microscopy: Results Discussion

 In contrast, the germanium and titania cases are introduced as examples where both substrate and adsorbate are unknown.
 We test the FSL algorithms on the Ge(001):AsH$_3$ after having been trained on only the silicon and titania data and on the TiO$_2$(110) after having only been trained on silicon and germanium data.
 That is, for the germanium and titania examples, the training and validation datasets do not contain any germanium and titania data respectively, but the test sets do.
 The class splits for the training, testing, and validation sets in all of the test cases are detailed in Table \ref{tab:acc}.
 Note, in the case of kNN the training data appears identical to the test data due to the terminology for kNN being different to that of the FSL algorithms, which all contain neural networks.
 Full details of every feature type used in training, test and validation are provided in Appendix \ref{defects_appendix}.

-Alongside the training and validation details of our test cases, Table \ref{tab:acc} also presents accuracies for 1- and 3-shot FSL classifications performed by each of the FSL algorithms.
-Comparing the results from each embedding across the different test cases, we find the prototypical and matching algorithms tend to produce the highest accuracy.
-Even with as little as one labelled image of the features, these algorithms can achieve a 93\% accuracy when applied to the silicon data.
+Alongside the training and validation details of our test cases, Table \ref{tab:acc} also presents accuracies for 1- and 3-shot FSL classifications performed by each of the FSL algorithms as well as the macro-averaged precisions and recalls for the 3-shot case.
+We provide confidence intervals due to the variation from the choice of support and query sets during testing.
+However, there are two additional, significant sources of randomness that we have also considered while training our models: the random initialisation of the model weights, and the data split between the training and validation sets.
+We therefore include data exploring the variability of the accuracy due to these sources in Appendix~\ref{randomnedd_appendix}. \del{Comparing the results from each embedding across the different test cases, we find the prototypical and algorithms tend to produce the highest accuracy.
+Even with as little as one labelled image of the features, these algorithms can achieve a 94\% accuracy when applied to the silicon data.
 Next best is the simple shot model, which we find performs much better when using conv4 instead of ResNet18 for the embedding.
 We also note that computation was much slower when using Resnet18, due to the large size of this network.
 Finally, the relation network performs drastically worse than all other networks, specifically in the 1-shot classification.
 The distance function, D($\vec{x_i}$, $\vec{x_j}$), of the relation network is a second neural network, whereas the others use fixed distance functions, therefore, it is likely that low accuracies of the relation network are due in part to over fitting to the training data.
 Nevertheless, the embeddings of nearly all the FSL networks examined offer an increase in accuracy compared to the kNN baseline, without further training.
 This is the case even in the most challenging example of the Ge(001):AsH$_3$ data where the accuracies are considerably lower due to subtler differences between detected features.
-The results from the best performing FSL algorithm for each test case are presented in Figure \ref{final_seg}, here a segmented and fully classified image is presented for each studied surface.
+The results from the best performing FSL algorithm for each test case are presented in Figure \ref{final_seg}, here a segmented and fully classified image is presented for each studied surface.}

+Comparing the performance of each embedding across the different test cases, we find that the prototypical and simple shot algorithms consistently achieve the highest accuracies among the neural-network-based methods.
+Notably, even with only a single labelled example per class, the prototypical network attains an accuracy of approximately 94\% on the silicon dataset, with the simple shot model providing the next best performance.